Katahdin’s Green Practices

 Like many of our customers and friends, Katahdin Cedar Log Homes shares current concerns about the environment.
 Living and doing business in Maine reminds us every day that the gifts we harvest are of great value and worth using responsibly.
 It’s in our nature as Mainers to respect our forests and natural resources.

 Despite its fashionable appeal today, Katahdin Cedar Log Homes always taken a “green” approach to our business.
 “Green” building and manufacturing not only saves money, it cuts the effect of global warming on our environment.
 Being energy efficient, managing our forests responsibly, and recycling materials are nothing new to Katahdin – new climate imperatives make our contribution to “green” goals that much more important.
 Here are some of the ways Katahdin is keeping “green.”

-- Electronic Communication and Recycled Paper Katahdin's front office faces the same struggles as any business, trying to reduce consumables to bare essentials thus a reduction of an environemtnal impact in the course of doing business.
-Read more about Katahdin's efforts on this page.
+Katahdin’s front office faces the same struggles as any business, trying to reduce consumables to bare essentials thus a reduction of an environmental impact in the course of doing business.
+Read more about Katahdin’s efforts on this page.

 Maintenance is an important part of the decision process in choosing your new log home.
 Northern White Cedar has already given us a natural insulating benefit, but it also plays a role in minimizing the amount of maintenance and your exposure to harmful chemicals.
 Read more here.